Brijesh-Upadhaya/IDEs-testing/_episodes/05-intro-to-testing.md

 - Unit tests can be used for testing independent components (e.g. engine, radiator, transmission) and integration tests to check if car is working overall
 - Essential for having adequate testing
 - An imperfect integration test is better than no integration test at all

+An important concept related to integration tests are *fixtures*.
+A fixture is a dataset that is loaded for tests that is either designed to be typical or the minimal possible.
+A user fixture might contain an admin, a regular user and a banned user and all tests would test feature as one of the three known users.

+Fixtures help others reason about individual tests and help everyone communicate about what is going wrong.
+Also they reduce the time to create new tests to existing systems.

 ---
 ## Test-driven development